 Is KYBELLA right for me?

-Only you and your doctor can decide if KYBELLA is right for you.
-If you’re bothered by submental fullness, or double chin, ask your doctor about KYBELLA .
+Only you and your provider can decide if KYBELLA is right for you.
+If you’re bothered by submental fullness, or double chin, ask your provider about KYBELLA .

 Will I experience any side effects?

 The safety profile of KYBELLA is well characterized.
 The most common side effects are swelling, bruising, pain, numbness, redness and areas of hardness around the treatment area.
 KYBELLA can cause serious side effects, including trouble swallowing and nerve injury in the jaw that can cause an uneven smile or facial muscle weakness.
 These are not all of the possible side effects of KYBELLA .
 Call your healthcare provider for medical advice about side effects.